mikey-t/project-omega/README.md

 - Auth implementation
   - Front-end site registration
   - Service to service auth (OAuth?)
-- Project scaffolding:
-  - Ability to spin up a new copy of the project using some other project "key" besides Omega for all the project/directory names
-  - Ability to have a new project spin up docker containers and do effectively integration tests to ensure successful new project creation
-- Meta project/script to analyze solution
+- Address issue with needing to modify several .env files to change DB port to use
-  - Automatic documentation generation
+- Automatic documentation generation (swagger and html xml documentation output)
-  - Analyze affected services based on files changed (for granularity of deployment)
 - Queue setup and worker process services
   - Abstract queue definition (to allow using cloud services as an option)
   - Basic worker process type service with an event loop looking for messages
   - RabbitMQ in docker-compose.deps.yml
   - RabbitMQ basic implementation wired up to worker process service
+- Additional local kubernetes demo work
+  - Database will probably require learning how to use a kubernetes persistent volume, unless I can figure out how to adjust networking to expose the host DB
+- Meta project/script to analyze solution
+  - Analyze affected services based on files changed (for granularity of deployment)
+- Project scaffolding:
+  - Ability to spin up a new copy of the project using some other project "key" besides Omega for all the project/directory names
+  - Ability to have a new project spin up docker containers and do effectively integration tests to ensure successful new project creation

 ## Misc